Settings

 Client secret

 The secret you got when registering the App.
+This field is not used by Stripe.

 Client fee